zixi-liu/interview-ai-prototype/paper/experiment/plan.md

 ## Experiment 1: Finding 1 - Human-in-the-Loop Effectiveness

 ### 1.1 Objective
-Quantitatively compare `StorySelfImprove` (automated CoT) vs `HumanInLoopImprove` (CoT + human input) to validate that human-in-the-loop significantly enhances training effectiveness and customization.
+Quantitatively compare `StorySelfImprove` (automated CoT) vs `HumanInLoopImprove` (CoT + human input) to explore the mechanisms, value propositions, and trade-offs of human-in-the-loop approaches.
+The experiment investigates whether and under what conditions human-in-the-loop provides advantages in training effectiveness and customization, with effectiveness potentially depending on participant quality and context.

 ### 1.2 Experimental Design